ClodaghMurphy/MachineLearningandStatistics/Project2020/README.md

 ## X. Contents of this repository
 The repository contains:
 * This `README.md`
+* `Dockerfile` is a simple text file containing a set of commands to create a docker image.
+   It's a lightweight way to package an application so that it can be moved between different servers while ensuring consistency of environments.
+   Follow the instructions below to run the docker build command, this builds the docker image on your machine The docker run command will create the container using the instructions set out in the dockerfile.
 * `roughwork.ipynb` shows some of the detail behind the project
 * `train-model.ipynb` trains a model using the powerproduction data set.
 In the notebook the model is explained and its accuracy analysed.<br>
 Note: Code that prints long lists of numbers on the screen has been commented out to keep the pages compact.